 The study has three stages, each with success criteria for progression to the next stage:

 - A) Development Stage: developing the intervention (completed June 2013)

-- B) Feasibility Stage: testing the feasibility and deliverability of the intervention (ongoing)
+- B) Feasibility Stage: testing the feasibility and deliverability of the intervention (completed July 2014)

 - C) Evaluation Stage: assessing the impact of the intervention using a cluster Randomised Controlled Trial and mixed methods process/context evaluation.

 The results of this study will be used to inform commissioners and other public health decision makers as to the acceptability, feasibility and cost-effectiveness of behaviour change support in the form of vouchers to mothers to breastfeed in neighbourhoods with low breastfeeding rates.
 If effective, the intervention could have a major impact on the long-term health of the population, reducing the risk of disease in infancy, childhood, and adulthood.